 Support and resistance levels are used in technical analysis to predict future price movements.
-They are also useful for predicting whether a stock will rise or fall over the next few days.
+They are also useful for predicting whether a stock will rise or fall over the coming period of time.

 Support and Resistance lines can be your entry and exit levels for a long trade and vice versa for short trade.
 Moreover, prior knowledge of Support and Resistance brings much needed discipline in trading.
 Being disciplined is an important step for you to become a successful trader.